gekatateam/neptunus/plugins/outputs/grpc/README.md

-# Dynamic gRPC Output Plugin
+# gRPC Output Plugin

-The `dynamic_grpc` (or just `grpc`) output can produce events using unary RPCs or client streams in client mode, and produce events to subscribers through server streams in server mode.
+The `grpc` output can produce events using unary RPCs or client streams in client mode, and produce events to subscribers through server streams in server mode.

 ## Client mode